Skip to main content

 Learn How to Customize Your Path at UND

-At your visit, you can learn about the many opportunities you have to make your degree journey specific to your goals and dreams.
+Learn about the many opportunities to make a UND degree journey specific to your goals and dreams.

-• Accelerated undergraduate-graduate/professional degree paths that save you time and money
+• Accelerated undergraduate-graduate/professional degree paths that save time and money

-• Choosing, switching, and adding a major, minor, or certificate to help you stand out
+• Choosing, switching, and adding a major, minor, or certificate helps to stand out

-• Internships and experiential learning to give you a head start on your future
+• Internships and experiential learning for a head start on the future

 Schedule a Visit